How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 Ideas for Teacher Organization

-I purchased the manual ($70) and use it for teaching.
-I have printed all the UFLI stories for the entire program and stored them in crates.
-Furthermore, I organized my Fundations cards, mouth formation cards, Dollar Tree sight word flashcards, and Orton-Gillingham grapheme cards via the UFLI teaching order.
+I purchased the manual ($70) and use it for teaching all of my reading groups.
+I printed all the UFLI stories for the entire program and stored them in crates.
+Furthermore, I organized my Fundations cards, articulation cards, sight-word flashcards, and Fundations grapheme cards according to the UFLI teaching order.
 I also created several Elkonin boxes and placed them in plastic sleeves for the students to write the heart words in.